 Some holes are inevitable due to denied access through private property or unsafe access or sampling conditions.
 Depending on the desired sample size, one or two holes in a sample design are generally acceptable.
-However, if too many plots are classified as "inaccessible" or "unknown" (>30% of plots), a systematic bias may be created that can impact condition estimates.
-For example, if all inaccessible plots are located in remote wilderness areas with minimal anthropogenic impacts, excluding these plots from your analysis could result in worse overall condition estimates than if those plots were sampled.
+However, if too many plots are classified as "inaccessible" or "unknown", systematic bias will be created that impacts condition estimates.
+For example, if all inaccessible plots are in remote wilderness areas with minimal anthropogenic impacts, excluding these plots from your analysis could result in worse overall condition estimates for the study area than if those plots were sampled.